RTC0Ritchie/snow_depth_ML/README.md

 code_ML.ipynb file uses Python-based machine learning methods to invert and predict Arctic spring snow depth.

-Our exploration mainly focuses on relatively small and time independent training samples.
+Our exploration mainly focuses on relatively small and time independent (but in spring) training samples.

 13 models were included, although only **KNN**, **Extra Trees**, and **TabNet** were chosen as the final adopted models.
 The code for other models is also provided for researchers to modify or refer to.
 We hope that researchers can explore more potential in small sample machine learning inspired by this code.